 Positive Behavioral Interventions and Support (PBIS) is a proactive, systematic approach that has been found to improve the behavior outcomes of students in every grade.
-Staff members work together to consistently teach, model and reinforce appropriate behaviors that students are expected to use at school and while learning remotely.
+Staff members work together to consistently teach, model and reinforce appropriate behaviors that students are expected to use at school.
 PBIS teaches students to be responsible for their own behaviors.
 Typical expectations include: Be Safe, Be Respectful, Be Responsible.
 Attention is focused on creating and sustaining primary (school), secondary (classroom) and tertiary (individual) systems of support that improve chances for academic success for all children and youth.

 In the past, schoolwide discipline focused on reacting to specific student misbehavior by implementing punishment-based strategies including reprimands, loss of privileges, referrals, suspensions and expulsions.
 But research shows that punishment is not effective when used inconsistently and without other positive strategies to encourage desired behavior.
 Teaching positive social behaviors creates an environment focusing on the desired behavior not the response to student misbehavior.